CodySchrank/FastTail/README.md

     // Watches for changes
 }, (index: number) => {
     // Optionally callback index of last line of file
-    // Ie. Called once every time there is a change (including first pass) })
+    // Ie. Called once every time there is a change and tail reaches end of file (including first pass) })

 // Or read a file from a certain index (does not watch for changes)